-The gas control system of the Mighty Max boiler is similar to that of a carburetor of a gasoline engine: a venturi pulls the gas into the combustion air stream (see Figure 14).
+The gas control system of the Mighty Max heater is similar to that of a carburetor of a gasoline engine (see Figure 13): a venturi pulls the gas into the combustion air stream.
 In this system, changes in combustion air flow automatically change the gas flow.